swift502/Krteq/README.md

 Suggested resistor values correspond to max safe LED brightness, which is later adjusted using software.
 Backlight intensity is controlled by QMK's backlight system, and indicator brightness is adjustable via custom PWM code.

-To generate fabrication files, open the Kicad project and use an export plugin provided by the PCB manufacturer you want to order from.
+To generate fabrication files, open the Kicad project and use an export plugin provided by one of the PCB manufacturers you want to order from.
 The order process is then highly dependent on the manufacturer.

 ### Suggested BOM